rhianvanesch/project-boilerplate/README.md

 * Babel transpiling for JavaScript (targets last two browser versions, and also any other browsers with a global usage of over 1%)
 * Sass (.scss) compilation
 * PostCSS (autoprefixer)
-* Source maps
+* Source maps for JS and CSS files
-* Minification of images loaded with file-loader (in production only)
+* Minification of any images loaded with `file-loader` (in production only)
 * Linting with ESLint
 * Code formatting with Prettier (integrated into ESLint)